 Treasure hunt

 The next time you take Baby for a stroller ride, try attaching a small bag to the stroller.
-Take an extended detour through the park and point out little natural objects that she might be interested in bringing home: colorful leaves, funny looking sticks, and blooming flowers are safe options, while small round objects such as acorns pose choking hazards and should be left for the squirrels.
-Before long, Baby will likely start pointing or making sounds to let you know which “treasures” she wants you to add to the stroller bag.
+Take an extended detour through the park and point out little natural objects that they might be interested in bringing home: colorful leaves, funny looking sticks, and blooming flowers are safe options, while small round objects such as acorns pose choking hazards and should be left for the squirrels.
+Before long, Baby will likely start pointing or making sounds to let you know which “treasures” they want you to add to the stroller bag.

 Studio session

-To boost the odds of Baby becoming a Grammy-winning singer and buying you a retirement cottage in Oahu, find an audio-capture device such as your phone and set it up next to her.
-Hit RECORD and encourage Baby to start making noise, whether by talking to her or giving her an exciting toy.
-Once you’ve collected enough sound bites, play the recording back so that Baby can listen to the sound of her own voice.
+To boost the odds of Baby becoming a Grammy-winning singer and buying you a retirement cottage in Oahu, find an audio-capture device such as your phone and set it up next to them.
+Hit RECORD and encourage Baby to start making noise, whether by talking to them or giving them an exciting toy.
+Once you’ve collected enough sound bites, play the recording back so that Baby can listen to the sound of their own voice.
 That game-changing realization, “Whoa, this is me!” should kick in after a few plays.